corrode/corrode.github.io/content/blog/paradigms/index.md

-We still use a mutable variable, but now the code looks more succinct. `retain` is a higher-order method that takes a closure as an argument, so the code coincidentally became more functional as well.
+We still use a mutable variable, but now the code looks more succinct. `retain` is a higher-order method that takes a closure as an argument, so the code naturally became a little more functional.
 Let's continue down this path and see where it takes us next.

 ```rust